adi-g15/notes/linux/Chapter 9/listing_processes.md

 # ps (BSD style)

-It has another style of option specification, which stems from the BSD variety of UNIX, where, options dont' have preceding dashes.
+It has another style of option specification, which stems from the BSD variety of UNIX, where, options don't have preceding dashes.

 ### Options